FPriv/factom-harmony-connect-python-sdk/README.md

 System Requirements
 -------------------

-In order to use this Python SDK, you will need the following tools:
+In order to use this Python SDK, you will need the following tool:

 -  Python version >= 3.5